Handbook

 DISCRIMINATION/HARASSMENT/BULLYING/INTIMIDATION POLICY

 Discrimination/Harassment (Sexual, Racial, Ethnic, Religious, Disability) Students shall be provided a learning environment free from sexual, racial, ethnic and religious and/or disability discrimination/harassment.
-It shall be a violation of this policy for any student to 21 discriminate against or harass another student through disparaging conduct or communication that is related to a disability or is sexual, racial, ethnic or religious in nature.
+It shall be a violation of this policy for any student to discriminate against or harass another student through disparaging conduct or communication that is related to a disability or is sexual, racial, ethnic or religious in nature.
 The following guidelines are set forth to protect students from discrimination/harassment.
 Student discrimination/harassment will not be tolerated.
-Discrimination/harassment is defined as conduct, advances, gestures or words either written or spoken of a sexual, racial, ethnic or religious and/or disability nature which: 1.
-Substantially interfere with the student's work or educational benefits, opportunities, or performance; or 2.
-Create an intimidating, hostile or offensive learning environment; or 3.
-Imply that submission to such conduct is made an explicit or implicit term of receiving grades or credit; or 4.
-Imply that submission to or rejection of such conduct will be used as a basis for determining the student's grades and/or participation in a student activity.
+Discrimination/harassment is defined as conduct, advances, gestures or words either written or spoken of a sexual, racial, ethnic or religious and/or disability nature which:

 Bullying/Intimidation/Cyber-Bullying Students shall be provided a safe learning environment.
 It shall be a violation of this policy for any student to bully, intimidate or create a hostile educational environment for another student.
 Bullying and intimidation are defined as either physically harming a student or damaging his/her property, or knowingly placing the student in reasonable fear of such, or creating a hostile educational environment.
 Cyber-bullying means bullying undertaken through the use of electronic devices.
 The policy addresses conduct taking place on school grounds, at any school-sponsored activity, on school provided transportation, or at any official school bus stop immediately before boarding and immediately following deboarding.
 This policy also addresses conduct when the act of bullying or cyber bullying takes place off school property or outside of a school sponsored activity, it is directed specifically at a student or student has the effect of creating a hostile educational environment or otherwise creating a substantial disruption to the educational environment or learning process.
-Hazing Hazing means any intentional or reckless act in this state, on or off LEA property, by one (1) student acting alone or with others, that is directed against another student, that endangers the mental or physical health or safety of that student or that induces or coerces a student to endanger that student’s mental or physical health or safety.
-Alleged victims of the above-referenced offenses shall report these incidents immediately to a teacher, counselor or building administrator.
-Any allegations shall be fully investigated by the school administration. (as set forth in Student Concerns, Complaints and Grievances 6.305).

 There will be no retaliation against any person who reports harassment or participates in an investigation.
 The willful filing of a false report will itself be considered harassment and will be treated as such.